Grand Duke Dmitri Pavlovich of Russia: Last years

 Grand Duke Dmitri Pavlovich and his wife could afford a very opulent lifestyle with homes in London, Biarritz, Neuilly-sur-Seine, and Château de Beaumesnil near Caen, and visits to America.
 After ten years of marriage, they were divorced in 1937.
 Dmitri then lived at the Château de Beaumesnil in Beaumesnil, Eure, France, which he had bought in 1927.
 Over the years, Dmitri became disappointed with the prospects for the restoration of the monarchy in Russia and withdrew from public life.
 He lived at the Château de Beaumesnil until 1938 when, due to the deterioration of his health, he sold the château.

 In 1937, his ex-wife remarried.
-His son was at school in England, but Dmitri was able to spend the school days holidays with him until 1939 when it was decided to send Paul to America for safety.
+His son was at school in England, but Dmitri could spend the school holidays with him until 1939, when it was decided to send Paul to America for safety.
 They saw each other for the last time in Genoa spending three days before Paul embarked to America.

 Despite not having strong health, Grand Duke Dmitri was, for most of his life, a very active sportsman, excelling at polo, horse riding, tennis, and bobsledding.
 His doctors in London and Davos estimated that he first contracted tuberculosis around 1929, which ran a chronic course.
-He entered the Sanatorium Schatzalp in Davos Switzerland on 2 September 1939, the day after the German invasion of Poland, and remarked in a letter to his sister that he had never before spent a single night in any kind of hospital or medical institution.
+He entered the Sanatorium Schatzalp in Davos, Switzerland on 2 September 1939, the day after the German invasion of Poland, and remarked in a letter to his sister that he had never before spent a single night in any kind of hospital or medical institution.
 His health began a steady decline in August 1940.
 In the autumn of that year, he underwent an unsuccessful operation and was confined to bed for three months afterward.
 After two more operations, in January and February 1941, the doctors spoke optimistically.
-From the safety of the sanatorium in Davos, Dmitri followed with great interest the events of World War II writing to a friend on 10 April 1940, on the eve of the collapse of France "everything starts looking petty in comparison with world events".
+From the safety of the sanatorium in Davos, Dmitri followed with great interest the events of World War II; he wrote to a friend on 10 April 1940, on the eve of the collapse of France, "everything starts looking petty in comparison with world events".

 On 4 March 1942, Grand Duke Dmitri organized a Russian festival to entertain himself with his friend and the staff.
 The celebration continued until late into the night.
-The next day in the morning Dmitri suffered a sudden attack of uremia and died at the age of fifty.
+The following morning Dmitri suffered a sudden attack of uremia and died at the age of fifty.
 He was laid to rest in the Waldfriedhof, Davos.
 After the death of Dmitri's sister Maria Pavlovna in December 1958, his nephew, Prince Lennart Bernadotte, had him buried alongside his sister, in the chapel of his castle on the island of Mainau in Lake Constance, where they now lie beside his sister in the Bernadotte family crypt.